danlessa/modelling-research-template/README.md

 # modelling-research-template

-Template for Modelling Research with cadCAD
+Template for doing research with models.